-I am a postoctoral research assistant at the Observatories of the Carnegie Institution for Science where I work with John Mulchaey and Daniel Kelson to study groups and cluster of galaxies.
+I am a postoctoral fellow at the Observatories of the Carnegie Institution for Science where I work with John Mulchaey and Daniel Kelson to study groups and cluster of galaxies.
 As a member of the Carnegie community, I have access to the twin Magellan telescopes at Las Campanas Observatory in Chile, which I use to study the kinematics of galaxies in clusters.

 I got my start at Case Western Reserve, where I earned my bachelor's degree and developed a love for the local baseball team.
 In grad school, I made the long journey to Michigan State University, and worked with Megan Donahue.
 At MSU, I split my time between CLASH, SOAR, and XMM-Newton.